-Analytical Balances are utilised across a large variety of industries.
+Laboratory Balances are utilised across a large variety of industries.
 They are commonly used in laboratories due to the level of precision required in scientific experiments.
 In the lab, Analytical Balances can be used for weighing medicine, chemicals and other hazardous compounds, density determination and pipette calibration.
-Analytical Balances can also be used in Universities or by veterinarians for measuring compounds.
+An Analytical Balance can also be used in Universities or by veterinarians for measuring compounds.

-These Analytical Balances detect very fine increments and so should be kept in a separate interior room where there are few disturbances as small vibrations, temperature fluctuations, breezes, spills and general foot traffic , as these can all skew results.
-Analytical balances benefit from low-impact environments.
+A Lab Balance detects very fine increments and so should be kept in a separate interior room where there are few disturbances as small vibrations, temperature fluctuations, breezes, spills and general foot traffic , as these can all skew results.
+An analytical balance benefits from low-impact environments.
 Anti vibration tables and anti-static mats may be used to ensure weighing accuracy.
 Analytical balances must be carefully maintained and regularly calibrated.

 How do I use an Analytical Balance?

 - Ensure your analytical balance meets all FDA, CFR and other standards, this can be cross-checked in the Analytical Balances manual

 - Ensure calibration has been carried out on the analytical scales before putting it into operation, check what the calibration procedure and frequency is the the analytical balances henceforth.